seekwhencer/ffmpeg-rekorder/README.md

 - start automatically recording when a camera is available
 - provide dhcp with **dnsmasq**
 - provide local network shares with **samba**
-- notify availability and active to a mqtt server
+- notify availability and recording state to a mqtt server
-- instruct the app per **mqtt** to enable or disable recording for a stream
+- control the app per **mqtt** to enable or disable a stream and to start stop the recording
+- define an age for the recorded files and drop them if necessary

 ## Setup
 #### Get it